Sophy Regensburg

 Sophy Pollak Regensburg (1885 – April 6, 1974) was an American naïve painter.

 Born in New York City, Regensburg was a member of a prominent family; her brother, Walter Pollak, sat on the New York Stock Exchange.
 She was married to cigar maker Melville E. Regensburg, with whom she had three children, until his death.
-Active during her marriage as a volunteer, she took up painting in widowhood, when her physician suggested she needed to slow down; she had studied under William Merritt Chase and Robert Henri at the New York School of Art.
-In 1952, the first year in which she was involved in the hobby, she won a gold medal in the National Amateur Painters Competition; she would go on to present work in thirteen one-woman shows and fifteen group exhibits before her death.
-She produced mainly still lifes.
-Her work is represented in the collections of the American Folk Art Museum, the Miami University Art Museum, and Smith College.
+Active during her marriage as a volunteer, she took up painting in widowhood, when her physician suggested she needed to slow down.
+She had studied under William Merritt Chase and Robert Henri at the New York School of Art.
+In 1952, the first year in which she was involved in the hobby, she won a gold medal in the National Amateur Painters Competition.
+She continued to paint and was able to present her work in thirteen one-woman shows and fifteen group exhibits before her death.
+Her artwork is characterized mainly by still lifes.
+The collections of her art was at the American Folk Art Museum, the Miami University Art Museum, and Smith College.